An application of a nonuniform global stability problem to the study of parametrized polynomial automorphisms: Introduction

 \subsection{Injectiveness of a parametrized family of vector fields}

-Notwithstanding that the approach of Fournier and Martelli has a basis problem since \textbf{MYC} is not true, the general idea is a nice example about how to address a conjecture by proving its equivalence or its implicance to another one.
-In this context, the goal of this article will be to enquire about the following problem: If we assume that \textbf{B-NNMYC} for nonautonomous systems $\dot{x}=f(t,x)$ is true, what can be deduced about the injectiveness of the family of maps $x\mapsto F_{t}(x):=f(t,x)$ parametrized by $t\geq 0$?.
+In spite that the approach of Fournier and Martelli has a basis problem since \textbf{MYC} is not true, the general idea is a nice example about how to address a conjecture by proving its equivalence or its implicance to another one.
+In this context, the goal of this article will be to enquire about the following problem: If we assume that \textbf{B-NUMYC} for nonautonomous systems $\dot{x}=f(t,x)$ is true, what can be deduced about the injectiveness of the family of maps $x\mapsto F_{t}(x):=f(t,x)$ parametrized by $t\geq 0$?.

 Note that there exist several ways to define injectivity for a family of maps parametrized by $t$ as $x\mapsto F_{t}(x)=f(t,x)$.
-In this article, we will propose a set of notions: \textit{partial injectivity}, \textit{pseudo partial injectivity}, \textit{eventual injectivity} and \textit{pseudo partial injectivity}.
+In this article, we will propose a set of notions: \textit{partial injectivity}, \textit{pseudo partial injectivity}, \textit{eventual injectivity} and \textit{pseudo eventual injectivity}.
 Roughly speaking, the family of maps $F_{t}$ is partially injective if $F_{\tilde{t}}$ is injective for a set of parameters $\tilde{t}$, and any partially injective family is also pseudo partially injective.
-In addition, our first result (Theorem \ref{inyectividad}) proves that if \textbf{B-NNMYC} is true for any dimension, then $\{F_{t}(\cdot)\}_{t}$ is pseudo partially injective.
+In addition, our first result (Theorem \ref{inyectividad}) proves that if \textbf{B-NUMYC} is true for any dimension, then $\{F_{t}(\cdot)\}_{t}$ is partially injective.